Sosekie/Sosekie/README.md

 ### Hi, I'm Chenrui Fan👋

-🌱 I am currently studying Computer Science at the University of Bern, Switzerland.
+🌱 I'm studying for a master's degree in computer science at the University of Bern, Switzerland.

 ⚡ My area of interest is deep learning, especially computer vision and multimodel.

-🌟 I do not want to limit the scope of my research, whatever research that interests me or bring me happy is nice for me.
+But I do not want to limit the scope of my research, whatever research that interests me or bring me happy is nice for me.

 🔭 Research I'm currently working on:

-- Diffusion-Model-Based Time-Series Forecasting and Synthetic.
+- Diffusion-Model-Based Time-Series Forecasting.
 - Generated-Model-Based Federated Learning.
 - Multimodal User Interface.
 - Document Layout Analysis.
-- Efficient Document Retrieval.
+- Efficient Cherry-pick Retrieval.

 ⛄️ I have the following project experience: